coffee2code/add-admin-css/readme.txt

 * Rename class from 'AddAdminCSS' to 'c2c_AddAdminCSS'
 * Rename filter from 'add_admin_css' to 'c2c_add_admin_css'
 * Rename filter from 'add_admin_css_files' to 'c2c_add_admin_css_files'
-* Update plugin framework to v027
+* Update plugin framework to 029
 * Save a static version of itself in class variable $instance
 * Deprecate use of global variable $c2c_add_admin_css to store instance
 * Explicitly declare all functions as public
 * Add __construct(), activation(), and uninstall()
-* Note compatibility through WP 3.2+
+* Note compatibility through WP 3.3+
 * Drop compatibility with versions of WP older than 3.0
+* Add .pot
+* Add 'Domain Path' plugin header
 * Minor code formatting changes (spacing)
 * Update copyright date (2011)
 * Add plugin homepage and author links in description in readme.txt